j311r79/youtube_comment_search/README.md

    (adjust the path if the search script lives elsewhere.)

-3. Enter your boolean keyword expression when prompted; results print to the console and a `search_<keywords>.txt` log is generated.
+3. Enter your boolean keyword expression when prompted; results print via the pager and a `search_<keywords>.txt` log is generated.
+After the initial results you can continue entering new searches with the same paging experience as `ytcomments.py`.

 ## Boolean search syntax